canonical/charmed-etcd-operator/docs/explanation/security/index.md

 ## Additional Resources

-Charmed etcd also implements all CIS hardening checks for etcd as defined in the [Aqua Security kube-bench configuration for CIS 1.24](https://github.com/aquasecurity/kube-bench/blob/main/cfg/cis-1.24/etcd.yaml) to ensure compliance and security best practices.
+Charmed etcd also implements all CIS hardening checks for etcd as defined in the <spellexception>[Aqua Security kube-bench configuration for CIS 1.24](https://github.com/aquasecurity/kube-bench/blob/main/cfg/cis-1.24/etcd.yaml)</spellexception> to ensure compliance and security best practices.

 For details on the cryptography used by Charmed etcd, see the [Cryptography](cryptography) explanation page.